Tayyabs

 New Tayyab serve a variety of Punjabi dishes at their restaurant.
 They also operate a BYOB (Bring Your Own Bottle Policy).

-I have been here a great many times and on every occasion it never seems to disappoint.
+So good I had to write a review.... - I have been here a great many times and on every occasion it never seems to disappoint.
 Located in the heart of the east end..to be more specific Whitechapel, the vibe is just that - east (y); edgy ; loud ; busy ; and has all the markings of popularity.
 Celebrating my dad's 62 n'd birthday, a man who's taste buds are particularly fussy when it comes to Indian was unusually happy after his dining experience. :) Dinner included kebabs, chicken tikka, lamb chops, karahi gosh and karahi prawns, with naan.
 Washed down with a bottle of ultra cold coke, our meal was worth the hour long drive.
 Here I am 10 lbs heavier, feeling compelled to write this down, and offer you (the reader)a few words of advice.

 - book a table in advance